ishihara-jp/VisualData/README.md

     http://ishihara-jp.github.io/VisualData/MARelationGraph_en.html

 ## Memo
-* This program uses  D3.js  ,  Bootstrap  ,  jQuery  as JavaScript libraries.
+* This program uses D3.js, Bootstrap, jQuery as JavaScript libraries.
 * Amount of money are converted to "US Doller" according to the currency rate at the time.
 * Financial statements of the 2015 fiscal year was unpublished at that time ( January 2015 ).
 Therefore, I used the data of consolidated performance forecast or last fisical year.
 * I defined that the market capitalization is the annual avearege of adjusted closing price * the current outstanding shares.